sdil/graphql-chat/README.md

 ### API Server

 - **[FastAPI]** FastAPI documentation is not comprehensive.
 Some of the things (eg reading request Auth header) are not documented in the official doc.
-- The maintainer created an excellent base Docker image `tiangolo/uvicorn-gunicorn-fastapi:xxxx` to be used with FastAPI implementation
+- The maintainer created an excellent base Docker image `tiangolo/uvicorn-gunicorn-fastapi:xxxx` to be used with FastAPI implementation.

 ## TODO

 - Write Python & Go unittests
 - Use Sentry to track errors
 - Use Google Analytics to analyze users/visitors
-- Use pubsub (eg. Kafka) to do data lake & data collection
+- ~~Use pubsub (eg. Kafka) to do data lake & data collection~~